jenni-westoby/Julia_GPU_examples/docs/src/Vector_addition.md

 return nothing
 ```

 CUDA requires that kernels must return nothing.
-Aside from meaning that we have to add this line to all of our kernels, this also means we potentially have to think a bit about how we will get the results of our GPU computations out of our kernels, since we can't directly ```return``` our results.
+Aside from meaning that we have to add this line to all of our kernels, this also means we potentially have to think a bit about how to get the results of our GPU computations out of our kernel, since we cannot directly ```return``` our results.
 As ```add!()``` is a function which alters its arguments, this is not actually a problem which requires much thought in our example.

 Let's see how ```main()``` has changed in the GPU version of our example.